 - As a regular full time employee of Coney Island Prep, you will be eligible for benefits that include medical, dental, vision, and life insurance as well as a 403(b) retirement benefit package with match and Paid Family Leave.

 - Teachers are provided with a MacBook Air and access to all the necessary technology, resources, and hugs needed to succeed in the classroom.

 Are you “All In?”
-Our school year is underway, so this is an immediate start position.
+Our school year starts August 2021.
 To apply, head to our Careers Page!